glimmer-labs/melange-updater/README.md

 Melange Updater
 =========================

-Node.js 24 implementation of the deprecated Go `wolfictl update`.
-It scans melange YAML packages, discovers newer versions from Release Monitor and GitHub (releases/tags, with git tag fallback), applies version transforms/filters, and opens one PR per package update.
+JavaScript GitHub Action (Node 24) that reimplements the deprecated Go `wolfictl update`.
+It updates melange YAML packages by discovering newer versions from Release Monitor, GitHub releases/tags (with git tag fallback), applying transforms/filters, and opening one PR per package.
 Manual-flagged packages are reported but not auto-applied.

+Requirements
+- In the repository/org settings, enable “Allow GitHub Actions to create and approve pull requests.”
+- Workflow permissions: `contents: write`, `pull-requests: write`, `issues: write`.
+- Token: `GITHUB_TOKEN` with the above perms (or a PAT with `repo` scope if running from forks/restricted contexts).
+- Runner tooling: `git` available; `gitsign` available or installable via apt if `use-gitsign: true`.

 What it does
 - Finds melange package YAMLs (`package` + `update` blocks)